Deljimae/Global_Data_Data-Engineering_Project-/README.md

 - **Under-5 Mortality Rate**
 - **Renewable Energy Consumption**

-These indicators are sourced from the World Bank and other open data repositories to support insights on global human development and infrastructure gaps.
+These indicators are sourced from the World Bank to support insights on global human development and infrastructure gaps.

 ---